snirhouli/snirhouli/README.md

 ## 👨‍💻 About Me

-I am a software engineer with a **Master of Science (M.Sc.) in Software Engineering**, currently working as a **Microsoft Azure Security Engineer** (DOS Division).

-With a passion for building robust systems and automating processes, I specialize in scripting, backend development, and system-level programming.
-I actively contribute to development communities and enjoy solving real-world technical challenges.

 ---

 ## 💼 Professional Background

-- 🎓 **Education**: M.Sc. in Software Engineering
-- 🏢 **Current Role**: Microsoft Employee – Azure Division (Department of Security)
 - 🧠 **Interests**: Cybersecurity, system automation, cloud architecture, and gaming systems (FiveM scripting)

 ---